DawsonCity, Yukon, I town that just can’t let go of its past. And that’s a good thing.

-Dawson’s high season is May thru September and from my experience it’s a wild ride.
-Granted, I was there during its 39th Music Festival, a popular weekend and more rowdy than others.
+The city’s high season is May thru September and from my experience, it’s a wild ride.
+Granted, I was there during its 39th Music Festival, a popular weekend and rowdier than others.
 But in the land of the midnight sun, locals and tourists alike end up burning candles at both ends, even if they don’t mean to.
 I found myself out past midnight more than once even though I got up every morning at six.
 I wasn’t doing anything wild or crazy, I was just out.
-My brain saw 3:00pm daylight at 11:30pm and my body said “You’re not sleepy, lets stay up!”
-The late nights caught up with me once I was home however.
+My brain saw 3:00 pm daylight at 11:30 pm and my body said: “You’re not sleepy, let’s stay up!”
+The late nights caught up with me once I was home, however.
 My first day back I slept 14 hours.

-When I asked some of the locals how they survived all the late nights in a summer, with a smirk and shrug, the frigid winter seemed to be favored the answer.
-“Everyone is so exhausted from the summer we don’t mind that It’s freezing and there’s nowhere to go and nothing to do,” one local told me.
+When I asked some of the locals how they survived all the late nights in the summer, with a smirk and shrug, the frigid winter seemed to be the pat answer.
+“Everyone is so exhausted from the summer we don’t mind that It’s freezing.
+There’s nowhere to go and nothing to do,” one local told me.
 “It’s the human equivalent of hibernation.”

 As much as the city serves up its past, there’s more to Dawson than its history.
 It’s blessed with a quirky population whose passion for the city is infectious.